-Note: BMC Server Automation offers an additional type of compliance analysis based on Security Content Automation Protocol (SCAP) benchmark content.
+Note: TrueSight Server Automation offers an additional type of compliance analysis based on Security Content Automation Protocol (SCAP) benchmark content.
 SCAP benchmark content is stored as sets of XML files in the depot and a special SCAP Compliance Job is available for analyzing adherence to SCAP benchmark rules.
 For more information, see SCAP compliance analysis and Creating and modifying SCAP Compliance Jobs.

 Audit Jobs allow you to compare server objects, components, server object based snapshots or component based snapshots to determine whether their configurations match a standard configuration.
 You can base audits on components or server objects.

 Performing an audit based on components requires you to identify a master — that is, one or more components or component-based snapshots that act as a master.